Benicia Arsenal FC

 ARTICLE III – COLORS

-The representative colors of the League for select teams competing at the Division I and Division III levels shall be gold, black, and white or any combination thereof.
-Uniform colors for house league teams traveling and competing at the Division IV level shall be selected by the Vice President.
+The representative colors of the Club for competitive teams competing at the Division I and Division III levels shall be gold, black, and white or any combination thereof.
+Uniform colors for recreational teams traveling and competing at the Division IV level shall be selected by the Vice President.

 ARTICLE IV – AFFILIATION